Derry's Dana is releasing a new song to honour Saint Patrick titled 'Light the Fire'

 The song coincides with the relaunch on the same day of a redesigned exhibition at The Saint Patrick Centre.

-The exhibition is being relaunched with support from Tourism Ireland, which provided The Saint Patrick Centre with the offer of £200,000 from the Experience Development Programme 2020-21.
+The exhibition is being relaunched with support from Tourism NI, which provided The Saint Patrick Centre with the offer of £200,000 from the Experience Development Programme 2020-21.

 Light the Fire has been recorded with male voices from the Schola Cantorum in St Peter’s Cathedral Belfast and two singers from the Church of Ireland in Downpatrick, the Rev. Adrian Dorrian, Vicar of Down Cathedral, and John McGrath, who is one of the worship/band leader in Down parish.